rom42pla/dg2pf/README.md

 Just a quick note to let you know that the code is actually out there.
 But, give us about a week or two (from today, 12/03/2024) because we're planning to spruce it up a bit and put together a readme for you.
 We'll kick off the repo and circle back with you in two weeks!

 Update 1 (21/03/2024):
+Hey there!

+Just a quick note to let you know that the code is actually out there.
+But, give us about a week or two (from today, 12/03/2024) because we're planning to spruce it up a bit and put together a readme for you.
+We'll kick off the repo and circle back with you in two weeks!

+Update 1 (21/03/2024):
 # Distilled Gradual Pruning with Pruned Fine-tuning

 <p align="center">